CenturyLinkCloud/PublicKB/Blueprints/centurylink-cloud-public-blueprint-packages.md

 }}}

 ### Description
-Below is a list of public packages that have been made available on the CenturyLink Cloud.
+Below is a list of public packages that have been made available on the Lumen Cloud.
 For information on deploying them, follow the instructions for [Using Group Tasks to Install Software and Run Scripts on Groups](../Servers/using-group-tasks-to-install-software-and-run-scripts-on-groups.md).
 In some cases, the package listing below links to another article with more details on how to use that specific package.
 If you have a package that might be useful for public consumption, please refer to [Creating Public Blueprint Packages](../Blueprints/creating-public-blueprint-packages.md) for more information on how to do this.

 ### Windows Packages
 - Install .NET Framework 4.5 on Windows